ontio/documentation/dev-website-docs/docs-en/DeveloperGuide/07-contributions-guide.md

 ### Rewards

 Rewards for qualified contributions are made according to the standard process for community contributions.
-It will be based on case-by-case evaluation conducted by the Ontology Foundation and Ontology Research Institue.
+It will be based on case-by-case evaluation conducted by the Ontology Foundation and Ontology Research Institute.

 ### Developer community organizational cooperation